 It is a major pet peeve of dietitians when they are confused with nutritionists (although technically RDs can call themselves RDNs, registered dietitian nutritionists, if they choose – the RD in front makes a big difference).
 In order to become a registered dietitian, one must complete an undergraduate degree in nutrition, completing all the courses required by the Academy of Nutrition and Dietetics at an accredited university.
 Then, as I mentioned in my other post, they have to complete a Dietetic Internship (DI) from an accredited program.
 There are about 250 around the country.
 This may sound like a lot, but each program only accepts between 5 and 40 applicants (most of them being on the lower end of that spectrum).
 Because there are so few internship slots, the application process is extremely competitive.
 Only about 50% of applicants match with an internship.
 (You either match with 1 program or you don’t match at all.
 You can’t be accepted into multiple programs and then pick.)

 Once you’ve completed your DI, you have to pass the RD exam.
 This comprehensive exam covers all of the topics that have been covered throughout undergrad and internship.
 It typically requires months of studying given the extensive content.
-Then, and only then, are you an official RD.
+Only once you pass this exam are you an official RD.
 But because the world of nutrition is constantly changing and new research is coming out every year, dietitians are also required to constantly be brushing up their nutrition knowledge.
 The Academy of Nutrition and Dietetics requires each RD to do a certain number of specialty practice hours every 5 years to ensure that their knowledge is up-to-date with the newest information.

 So what’s a nutritionist?
 It’s pretty much anyone who calls themself a nutrition expert.
 There are no certifications or qualifications at all.
 It could quite literally be anyone off the street.
 Which is why it’s pretty important to understand the difference between the two.
 Nutrition advice is not something you want to be getting from any old Joe Shmoe, or someone who decided to take up nutrition as a hobby one day.
 It really should be coming from someone who has been educated properly and has a really well-rounded understanding of how nutrition interacts with the physiological processes of the body.